Latest ESC Development: BLHeli_S, Hardware PWM and 32bit

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.

-BLHeli_S – New Firmware
+BLHeli_S – Revolutionizing Firmware

 Hardware Changes

-Is 32 bit ESC better than 8 bit?
+Is 32-bit ESC better than 8-bit?

 • KISS 24A RE ESCs